microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/security.rst

 If unmitigated, this scenario greatly increases the potential damage caused by token leakage.
 If a malicious attacker gains access to ``TOKEN1``, then they can potentially access :file:`Document.docx` indefinitely, as long as User A still has access to it.
 In other words, the attacker can impersonate User A indefinitely.

+In addition, an attacker could use :ref:`EnumerateAncestors` and :ref:`EnumerateChildren` to trade ``TOKEN1`` for a token that is valid for any other document in the container hierarchy that the user has access to, then impersonate User A indefinitely to access those other documents and containers as well.

 Mitigation